sendbird/sendbird-chat-sdk-android/README.md

 }
 ```

-Alternatively, you can download the `.aar` file from this repository.
-Copy this file into your `libs/` folder, and make sure you include the library in your `build.gradle` file as well.

 #### - TLS 1.3

 TLS 1.3 is enabled by default in Sendbird SDK for Android.
 To disable it, please include the following configuration to the gradle dependency: